jhw/octavox/octavox/projects/slicebeats/README.md

-### Octavox::Picobeats
+### Octavox::Slicebeats

-There is currently just a single Octavox project `Picobeats` which takes samples from Erica Synths Pico System II and lays out beat sequences with them
+There is currently just a single Octavox project `Slicebeats` which takes samples from Erica Synths Pico System II and lays out beat sequences with them

 https://www.ericasynths.lv/shop/eurorack-systems/pico-system-ii/